zht043/ROS2-BetterExamples-cpp/Docs/CreatYourFIrstROS2Package.md

 * First create a Workspace directory if you haven't done so already, in this example **the workspace will be the "00.GetStarted" directory** (in the official tutorial it's the **"dev_ws"** directory), then create a "src" directory under the workspace root.

-* The source_ros2_foxy is a custom command defined in my .zshrc (or .bashrc for bash users), it sources ros2 underlay and other useful stuff, check out the Install.md file in the Docs dir under this repository's root for details
+* The source_ros2_foxy is a custom command defined in my .zshrc (or .bashrc for bash users), it sources ros2 underlay and other useful stuff, check out the [Install](./Install.md) guide.

 ```zsh
 source_ros2_foxy